decheverri123/Machine-Learning/README.md

 # Machine-Learning
 Examples of Machine Learning models implemented with Scikit Learn and by hand.
+Partly inspired by Hands on Machine Learning by Aurélien Géron.